antvis/G2Plot/docs/api/plots/funnel.en.md

 <description>**optional** _boolean_ _default:_ `false`</description>

 Whether the height is dynamic.
+When set to `true`, the height of each elemnet in funnel plot is directly proportional to the corresponding value of yField.

 #### maxSize